 If you require more pictures or videos, please e-mail me at: firstname.lastname@example.org

 We stayed at Rope Walk Guest House.
 The staff were friendly and very helpful with recommendations of things to do in George Town.
 It is a 5-minute walk to inner George Town, which is a UNESCO World Heritage site.
 The street food area and the Penang 3D Trick Art Museum is within walking distance of the guest house.
-The room just has basics amenities, but it was clean.
+The room only had basics amenities, but it was clean.
 The Wifi was awful, but there is a television, which had a few decent channels.

 Attractions in Kuala:

-There are so many things to do in Malaysia, but we had limited time, so we had to be selective.
+There are so many things to do in Kuala, but we had limited time, so we had to be selective.
 I was sad to not have been able to see the Sultan Abdul Samad building, but next time.
 The attractions we did get to see are below.

 The Petronas Twin Towers are the city’s iconic symbols and at 1,483 feet tall it makes them the tallest twin structures in the world.
 They are 558 feet above the ground.

 “We travel not to escape life but for life not to escape us.”